 The electrical engineering (EE) program is structured to teach students a blend of theory and practice directed at engineering design, rather than research.
-The main objective of the program is to produce practical design engineers.
-Students start in the program with basic circuit theory with laboratory projects that provide them a practical background.
+The main objective of the program is to produce practical design engineers who are capable of analyzing the technical needs of society, and to create the next generation of electrical and electronic circuits to meet systems requirements.
+To meet this objective, students start in the program with basic circuit theory and laboratory projects that provide them a practical background.
 The students are then taught to use increasingly sophisticated design and testing techniques to conduct experiments, and interpret data.
 As students progress through the program they are taught more theoretical methods of circuit modeling and computer-aided circuit simulation tools that enable them to design, build, test and analyze sophisticated circuits and systems.
 There are elective courses that allow for specialization in communications systems, micro-controller system design, signals and systems, digital signal processing, microwave engineering, VHDL and telecommunications.
 All engineering majors must take courses in humanities and social science to broaden their understanding of professional and ethical responsibilities and the impact of their engineering solutions in a global context.
 All students complete a capstone course in which they propose, design, build, test, analyze and deliver a working prototype circuit to meet engineering standards and realistic constraints.